commercelayer/commercelayer-docs-resources/orders/object.md

 # The order object

-An order object is returned as part of the response body of each successful list, retrieve, create or update API call.
+An order object is returned as part of the response body of each successful list, retrieve, create or update API call <b>to the /api/orders endpoint</b>.

 ## Fields